GSA/digitalgov.gov/content/events/2020/03/2020-03-06-rpa-community-practice-cop-march-all.md

 ---

-**This event is for Federal Government employees only, you must have a .gov or .mil address to register!**
+**This event is for federal government employees only, you must have a .gov or .mil address to register!**

 This community-wide meeting will act as an update and discussion of the following:

  - Successes of the Federal RPA Program Playbook
  - Next steps for creating a Federal RPA Use Case Inventory
  - How the RPA COP is engaging with the Federal CIO Council to drive key issues forward.